-To put it simply - Turtles dig dark beaches.
+To put it simply - marine turtles dig dark beaches.

 Buddina beach provides one of the most important nesting habitats on the Sunshine Coast for the endangered loggerhead turtles, typically recording the highest number of confirmed nests and high percentages of male hatchlings (critical for the endangered species survival as increasing temperatures result in feminisation of the population).

 Coastal erosion, climate change and sea level rise

-The land proposed for this development has been identified by the State Government as an erosion prone area.
-It was also land that was impacted by cyclones in the 1970's.
-This resulted in Council considering options to buy back sections of beachfront land most at risk.
-This included the proposed site and could happen again.
+The proposed Buddina Beachfront development is located 100% in a State Government declared erosion prone area.
+This land was impacted by cyclones in the 1970's.
+This resulted in Council considering options to resume sections of beachfront land most at risk which included the proposed site.

 We now know much more about climate change and predicted sea level rise than we did in the 1970's.
-The Sunshine Coast Council's planning scheme requires applications for development to consider the predicted effects of climate change and sea level rise, and specifically requires that development within an erosion prone area avoids:
+The planning scheme requires applications for development to consider the predicted effects of climate change and sea level rise, and specifically requires that development within a declared erosion prone area avoids:

 Intensification of existing uses;